 #18 Opting for Cheap DIY Beauty Routines

-There are some frugal habits – like at-home hair dye and drugstore makeup – that just don’t add up.
+There are some frugal habits – like at-home hair dye and drugstore makeup – that just don’t add up to real savings.

 Dying your hair with box dye can have a costly affect on the overall condition of your hair.
 The alternative, of course, is an expensive trip to the salon.
 So, what are frugal living hacks when it comes to hair color?
 Embrace your natural color and go dye-free.